 My wife recently asked me, “Why do you assume you’ll die before me?”

-Her question caught me by surprise.
-But it’s true, I have made that assumption.
+It’s true, I have made that assumption.
 So, I answered, as matter-of-factly as I could, with one word: statistics.

 I knew that, on average, women live longer than men.
 In fact, 57% of all those ages 65 and older are female.
 By age 85, 67% are women.
 The average lifespan is about 5 years longer for women than men in the U.S., and about 7 years longer worldwide.